libwasm/libwasm/README.md

 Linwasm is a library to manipulate webassembly files from C++.
 It also contains an assembler (converting .wat to .wasm) and a dissassembler (converting .wasm to .wat).

+## New feature.
+The Assembler and Disassembler classes now have a 'generateS' method to generate a text file with code in S-expression format.

+The 'webdisasm' program now has an option (-s) to generate an S-expression file.

+There is a new program (convertS) that converts text files from sequential code format to S-expression and back.

+See the documentation for more information.

 ## Installation
 You require a c++17 compliant C++compiler.